ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 Section 7.5 on *sdcMicro* objects for more details).
-Alternatively, PRAM can also be applied to variables that are not specified in the *sdcMicro* object as PRAM variables, such as key variables, which is shown in Example 5.13.
+Alternatively, PRAM can also be applied to variables that are not specified in the *sdcMicro* object as PRAM variables, such as key variables, which is shown in :numref:`code513`.
 In that case, however, the risk measures that are automatically computed will not be correct anymore, since the variables are perturbed.
 Therefore, if during the SDC process PRAM will be applied to some key variables, it is recommended to create a new *sdcMicro* object where the variables to be PRAMmed are selected as PRAM variables in the function createSdcObj().

-Example 5.13: Selecting the variable “toilet” to apply PRAM

 .. code-block:: R
+   :linenos:
+   :caption: Selecting the variable “toilet” to apply PRAM
+   :name: code513

     # Set seed for random number generator
     set.seed(123)